-CSU IP is affiliated with National Taiwan University (NTU) in Taipei.
+CSU IP is affiliated with National Taiwan University (NTU) in Taipei, Taiwan.

-CSU IP students enrolled at NTU are required to take:
+All CSU IP students enrolled at NTU are required to take:

-- one NTU General Chinese Course each semester; - NTU courses taught either in English or Chinese (depending on their Chinese language proficiency); - 15 units each semester (see paragraph below).
+- one NTU General Chinese Course each semester; - NTU courses taught either in English or Chinese; - 15 units per semester (see paragraph below).

-While CSU IP requires that CSU IP students enroll in a minimum of 15 units each semester, it may not be possible for students at NTU to meet this requirement due to variable units assigned to NTU classes.
+While CSU IP requires that CSU IP students enroll in a minimum of 15 units per semester, it may not be possible for students at NTU to meet this requirement due to variable units assigned to NTU classes.
 Therefore, students at NTU will be allowed to take a minimum of 14 units per semester without obtaining approval from CSU IP via petition as long as students check with their home CSU campus to ensure that this is allowed and they will still be able to make progress towards graduation.
-While students are permitted to take up to 19 units without requesting approval from CSU IP, students should be cautioned from taking excessive units particularly in their first semester of study.

 Students with intermediate or advanced Chinese language proficiency may take Applied Chinese courses designed specifically to meet the needs of non-native speakers to acquire practical Chinese language skills.
 Please refer to section entitled NTU General Chinese Courses and NTU Applied Chinese Courses.
-Note that students accepted to participate in the NTU program will not be permitted to take courses at the Chinese Language Program (ICLP).